What is DfMA (and what does it mean for construction)?

 This construction philosophy isn’t without its potential drawbacks, and it isn’t suitable for every construction asset or project.

 As with both modular design and prefabrication, the necessity to transport components from their place of manufacture to the assembly location is perhaps the biggest stumbling block.
-This can present a variety of challenges, depending on the size and quantity of these components.
-For instance, your ability to transport large, ready-made components can be hindered by road widths and restrictions, and the costs of transporting these effectively could eat into any profits you’ve made from constructing them off-site in the first place.
+This can present a variety of challenges, depending on the size and quantity of individual components.

 Achieving an effective relationship between on-site and off-site construction and the design, production and assembly process demands expertise and effective coordination, along with effective software and technology training.
-While this methodology will deliver savings in the long-run, it will require a potentially significant initial investment.
+While this methodology will deliver savings in the long run, it will require a potentially significant initial investment.

 Final thoughts